 Iona Crawford Topp was born and raised in North Yorkshire and grew up around a variety of crafts people, being exposed to making from such a young age proved a great inspiration and instilled a respect for materials.
-After attending Newcastle University to study Marine Biology and then working as a restaurant manager for a number of years, where she attained an understanding and appreciation for food and the restaurant industry.
-Iona gained a place on the prestigious DCCOI Ceramics Skills Course in Thomastown, Kilkenny, in 2018, under the expert tuition of the master potters there, she developed her skill and own personal style.
-She now lives and works in Ardmore, County Waterford in the Republic of Ireland.
+After working as a restaurant manager for a number of years, where she gained an understanding and appreciation for food and the restaurant industry, Iona applied for a place on the prestigious DCCOI Ceramics Skills Course in Thomastown, Kilkenny, in 2018.
+Under the expert tuition of the master potters there, she developed her skill and own personal style.
+She now lives and works in North Yorkshire

 A LITTLE BIT OF TECHNICAL INFORMATION